 Claire Castles advises clients across the health care industry on compliance strategies and regulatory issues and in proceedings before federal and state government agencies.
 Her areas of practice include licensing and certification, payment and reimbursement, health privacy, Emergency Medical Treatment and Active Labor Act (EMTALA), Medicare conditions of participation, contracting and transactional matters, internal investigations, and government investigations and audits.

-Claire is a voting member of the National Native American Bar Association and fellow of the American Bar Foundation.
+Ms. Castles is a voting member of the National Native American Bar Association and fellow of the American Bar Foundation.
 She has served on the American Bar Association Health Law Section's eSource editorial board and previously served the section as a vice chair of the Payment and Reimbursement Interest Group, vice chair of the Membership Committee, and member of the Planning and Marketing Committees for Emerging Issues and Washington Health Law Summit.